gazebosim/docs/tutorials/SDF/car_demo.md

 ## Conclusion

-Run the world.
+Run the world:

 `ign gazebo car_demo.sdf`

-It should look like this
+It should look like this:

 ![two_wheeled_robot](two_wheeled_robot.png)

-Hurray we build our first robot.
-You can know more details about SDFormat tags [here][http://sdformat.org/spec].
+Hurray!
+We build our first robot.
+You can learn more details about SDFormat tags [here][http://sdformat.org/spec].
 In the next [tutorial](../moving_robot_demo.md) we will learn how to move our robot around.

 ### TODO